working-group-two/wgtwo.com/website/src/pages/showcase/mki.md

 <Section bgColor="#f6f6f6">
   <Quote>
-    Our 5G Starter Kit selects Working Group Two, which provides a fully managed SaaS-type 5G core.
-Since there is no need of 5G Core related equipment, integration and construction in the customer environment, it gives a very short Time-to-Market.
-It also provides various APIs for developers, which can be used to create further added value for local 5G.
+    Our 5G Starter Kit leverages Working Group Two’s fully managed 5G core, delivered as-a-service.
+Since there is no need for 5G Core-related equipment, integration and construction in the customer environment, the time-to-market is drastically reduced.
+Working Group Two also provides various APIs for developers, which can be used to create further added value for local 5G services.
   </Quote>
 </Section>